BJW101102/BNDR/README.md

-# BNDR ~ An app for (insert cool moto here)
+# BNDR ~ An app for planning the ideal night out

 # Technologies:
-- Mention all technologies
+- Flutter
+- Firebase (Firestore and FireAuth)

 # Main Pages
-- Home Page:
-- Event Page:
-- Planner:
+- Home Page: A place where a user is able to browse nearby locations and perhaps even add them to an event if they see fit.
+- My Events Page: Here is where a user can view and see details of upcoming events.
+- Planner: This is where the magic happens.
+Here is where a user starts a BNDR.
+Date and time is decided here.
+Once saved, a user is able to browse locations via an interactive map and add them to the itinerary.
+- Friends: The social aspect of the app is with the friends page.
+Here users are able to view and add friends.
+These friends are later used as invitees of BNDRs a user creates.
+- Account: Where a user can view simple information about their account.

 # Backend Services
 All data was stored in Google's `Firebase` realtime database.
 The following features are implemented (Also mention `Google Maps API`)
 - Authentication: Firebase authentication ...
 - GeoLocation: Google places..
 - Friend Request Handling: Firebase...